TinyTheGameDev/AWSM-Farm-Protection/README.md

 # AWSM-Farm-Protection
 AWSM Farm Protection was a group project of myself and three other students.
-We were given eight weeks to create an origional game idea and then bring it to life in an editor of our choosing.
+We were given eight weeks to create an origional game idea and then bring it to life in a game engine of our choosing.

 Our team used Unity Collab in order to create the game, In this repo you will find the script's that I worked on throughout the project.

 The game features a simple round-based system of: